Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Gypsy Rose Blanchard appeared to be an incredibly sick child and teen, which was just what her mother wanted.

-In real life, Gypsy did actually have a feeding tube inserted into her body, according to Michelle's Dean's article for BuzzFeed News, which served as the basis for "The Act."
+In real life, Gypsy did actually have a feeding tube inserted into her body, according to BuzzFeed News.

 Rotted teeth

-On the show, Gypsy's characters teeth rot, and she's forced to have them all removed.
+On the show, the dramatized Gypsy's teeth rot, and she's forced to have them all removed.
 In real life, Gypsy’s teeth also rotted and were removed, according to Rolling Stone, although it’s not clear exactly why.

 Rolling Stone theorized that it could be anything from the result of unnecessary prescription medications or just a lack of dental hygiene.
-It was also speculated it was due to the medication Gypsy was prescribed due to her alleged epilepsy or because Gypsy’s salivary glands were removed (again at the request of her mother, who Gypsy alleges numbed her gums so Gypsy would drool, convincing doctors to remove them), says Dean.
+It was speculated it was due to the medication Gypsy was prescribed due to her alleged epilepsy or because Gypsy’s salivary glands were removed (again at the request of her mother, who Gypsy alleges numbed her gums so Gypsy would drool, convincing doctors to remove them), says Michelle Dean, who wrote a BuzzFeed article about what Gypsy went through.

 Medications